 I’m pretty confident that if that family wanted an enlarged picture it wouldn’t be very big before it looked pretty blurred.
 Maybe they’ll think they need a new camera.
 I’m sure it’s obvious.
 You simply can’t hold a small and light camera right out with your outstretched arms while balancing on your heels and expect it not to shake and quiver like a leaf in the wind.
 And that’s the basis of camera shake.
 So, what can you do?

-Don’t forget, if your subject is not changing all the time take several photos – 10 – or so at the same settings.
+If your subject isn’t changing all the time, take several photos—10 or so—at the same settings.
 You’ll find that one or two are sharper than the others.

 As I said, viewpoint is very important but perhaps you can change your viewpoint a little bit.
-If you do not have a tripod, look around you and you might see a tree, a wall, a bench, a table, a lamp post, something like this which is absolutely solid, unmoving, unshaking.
+If you don’t have a tripod, look around you and you might see a tree, a wall, a bench, a table, a lamp post, something that’s absolutely solid, unmoving, unshaking.

 If something like this is in the right the place, then use it to brace your camera.
 When you do this, make sure the camera itself makes contact.
 In other words, if you’re using the branch of a tree, hold the camera on the tree branch directly, not just your hand or your arm but the camera itself.
 This will make the camera rock solid.

 Of course, you might find that the horizon is not quite straight or something of that kind.
-You can change this by moving the camera a little bit or using your hand to help though that’s not ideal.
-You can correct it later in a computer if you use one.
-This technique will provide a rock solid support and stop you shaking the camera.
+You can change this by moving the camera a little bit or using your hand to help, though that’s not ideal.
+You can correct it in post-processing.

 About the Author: